galovics/fluentd-multiline-java/README.md

 # Fluentd multiline logging with Java (EFK stack)
 ## The purpose
+The goal of this example project is to demonstrate a basic EFK setup that supports multiline logs in a Kubernetes environment.

+The example comes with a fully functioning EFK setup and an example Java, Spring Boot based application that produces multiline logs and exception stacktraces.

+The relevant article can be found here:

 ## Running the example
 Build the docker image and the application